-Note: If you configure a multinode cluster with the reset daemon running on an IRISconsole system, do not configure the reset port into the IRISconsole, because it may conflict with the reset daemon that the FailSafe system is running.
+Note: If you configure a multinode cluster with the reset daemon running on an IRISconsole/SGIconsole system, do not configure the reset port into the IRISconsole/SGIconsole, because it will conflict with the reset daemon that the FailSafe system is running.
+(The reset port is the tty port that is connected to the system controller port of another node in the cluster either directly or using serial multiplexor.)